KDSCRIPT/Chrimata/README.md

-# 🧠 AI Cost Optimizer
+# 🧠 Chrimata

-**AI Cost Optimizer** is an intelligent platform designed to plan, optimize, and analyze the costs of Generative AI (GenAI) workflows.
+**Chrimata** is an intelligent platform designed to plan, optimize, and analyze the costs of Generative AI (GenAI) workflows.
 It enables organizations to accelerate AI adoption by automatically generating architectures, recommending the best-fit tools, providing transparent cost breakdowns, and projecting ROI—fully tailored to your specific use case.

 ---